Student Conduct and Civility

 VI.
 Sanctions

 The following section describes College sanctions available to designated College Officials in response to violations of the Student Code of Conduct described in Section IV.
 The listing is not inclusive of all options which the College may choose to exercise.
 Central Piedmont may impose more than one sanction for one act of misconduct.
-The Dean of Student Life and Service-Learning or Designee of the V.P. of Enrollment and Student Services will maintain the record regarding the implementation and other sanction in either the Student's educational record maintained by the Dean of Student Life and Service-Learning office and/or the office of Student Life for Student organizations as appropriate.
+The Vice President for Student Affairs or Designee of the V.P. of Enrollment and Student Services will maintain the record regarding the implementation and other sanction in either the Student's educational record maintained by the Vice President for Student Affairs office and/or the office of Student Life for Student organizations as appropriate.

 A. Reprimand